 - Don’t demean others or make suggestive comments.

-If you want to protect yourself as an employer, make it clear to your employees that you strongly disapprove of any form of harassment, including sexual harassment.
+Protect yourself as an employer.
+Make it clear to your employees that you strongly disapprove of any form of harassment, including sexual harassment.
 The best way to do this is by implementing a sexual harassment policy, educating your team regarding the policy and enforcing it.

 The Bottom Line